-Whilst munching our way through half a slab last night we concluded the only bad thing is the amount of sugar it contains (from the dates) and fats (from the coconut oil and the nuts…) It is unbelievable to think there is no butter, cream or chocolate in this recipe; it tastes just so rich.
+Whilst munching our way through half a slab last night we concluded the only possible drawback is the amount of sugar it contains (from the dates) and fats (from the coconut oil and the nuts…) But then you’re not supposed to eat 1/2 slabs at one sitting!!
+It is unbelievable to think there is no butter, cream or chocolate in this recipe; it tastes just so rich.

 In the bits, we used soaked almonds instead of pecans and it worked out very nicely.
 We were lucky to have a few coconuts hanging around, so we were privileged to used fresh coconut and shredded it in our coffee grinder.
 The star of this recipe though is the salt (it is not often you say that!), Halen Mon Tahitian Sea Salt.
 We’ve been waiting to use this since we tried it in a ‘Dark Chocolate Ricotta’ recipe a few months ago.
 It really brings out the flavour of the chocolate and adds subtle hint of vanilla.

 This recipe makes a great base for other desserts and can also be easily rolled up into dark chocolate truffles.

 This is so packed full of energy, with the dates and nuts alone, if you planing on running any marathons in the near future, we highly recommend this for dessert the night before.
 You will break records!

 1 cup pecans (you can use walnuts/ almonds in a pinch, but pecans are much better)